Xahtrog/Guild-Calendar/readme.md

 A Guild Wars 2 module for Blish HUD that displays your guild's events in-game by syncing with a Google Calendar.

+LONG LIVE MY GUILD (DEAD)!
+The guild in which inspired me to make this!
+To all of you who were here when I decided to make this for us, I thank you!

 ## Features
 * **Live Sync:** Automatically pulls events from your guild's public Google Calendar.
 * **Multi-Guild Support:** Configure up to 6 different guild calendars with unique tabs.